A Little Background

 Desert Sensibilities.
 Once my eyes adjusted to the expansive skies and the open landscape of the Southwest, my sensibilities were indelibly changed.
 That is reflected in my love of the desert’s burnt sienna and blazing oranges, deep midnight blues, majestic sunrises, and curious creatures.

 Mandalas.
-I kept up an art practice over the years but returned more actively to it when my brother ‘T’ died of cancer—I started making small circular mandalas drawings to channel my grief.
-After years of making these little drawings, I was asked to illustrate the Miraval Mandalas Coloring Book by Miraval Resort in AZ, where I run workshops on wellbeing and creativity.
+I kept up a limited art practice over the years but returned more actively to it when my brother, ‘T’ (short for Theordore), died of cancer—I started making small circular mandalas drawings to cope with my grief.
+After years of making these mini-mandalas, I was asked to illustrate The Miraval Mandalas Coloring Book by Miraval Resort in AZ, where I run workshops on wellbeing and creativity.

 Artist/Art Therapist.
 I still wear my art therapist and my artist hats in tandem and probably will always do both.
 I am also still in the desert—I live part of the month in Tucson (with my husband KC and a couple of cats Benzo and DeeDee) and the other part in DC with my twin sister Jenny, and Jenny’s two boys, Chris and Ian, and my mothers, Lee and Xenia.
 All of them, except for the cats, are also artists in their own rights.